mrmorphic/silverstripe-chronos/docs/chronos.md

 The daemon looks for command line options of the form name=value.
 It's options include:

-* temp (no default, required) - full path to the directory where schedule is stored.
+* temp - (no default, required) full path to the directory where schedule is stored.
+* resolution - (default 1) Resolution of execution.
+Determines the number of seconds that the daemon sleeps between when it checks if there is work to do.
+The smaller the number, the more accurately the execution, but possibly with a small increase in server load.
+If this is small, tolerance should be several times higher.
+			For larger values of resolution, the ratio can be reduced but tolerance should always be higher.
-* config_refresh (default 30) - the number of seconds between reloading the schedule from the file system.
+* config_refresh - (default 30) the number of seconds between reloading the schedule from the file system.
-* tolerance (default 10) - Specifies the number of seconds of tolerance.
+* tolerance - (default 10) Specifies the number of seconds of tolerance.
 A scheduled action will execute if its date/time is the current time, or up to 'tolerance' seconds late.
-* time_limit (default 0) - the number of seconds for the daemon to execute.
+* time_limit - (default 0) the number of seconds for the daemon to execute.
 0 indicates no limit.
 This is mostly used by unit tests.

 ## Timing Considerations